 Echinicae aka Coneflower is a Low-Maintenance Perennial

-Better yet, the tiny seeds that grow on the cone provide food for beautiful goldfinches that love to feast on them come Fall and Winter.
-Echinacea brings beneficial insects to the garden, too, including bees and soldier beetles, so this perennial (also grown as an annual) benefits the environment as well as the home gardener.
+Better yet, the tiny seeds that grow on the cone provide food for beautiful goldfinches that love to feast on them come fall and winter.

 Plus, if you grow Echinacea from organic seeds or purchase organic plants, you can use the flower for medicinal purposes.
 It’s actually famous for its medicinal properties.